Page images

 CHRIST'S INTERCESSION.

-DOTH Christ plead for our standing in grace, and progress in sanctification, and live for this end?
+DOTH Christ plead for our standing grace, and progress in sanctification, and live for this end?
 Did he set Peter up as a pattern of what he would do in this case?
 Is the covenant kept firm by his mediation, and covenant answers procured by his intercession?
 Is it appointed by God for this very end, namely, the blessedness of his people?
 Doth he present every man's case in particular, and intercede for his grace in particular, and what truth shall make

 impressions on him?
 Is there some reason to think he is more fervent in it now, than he was upon the earth? to be sure, no less.
-Are the arguments he uses very strong!
+Are the arguments he uses very strong?
 Then the standing even of the weakest grace is sure.
 Before that can fall, God must change his end in giving his Son a power to ask, Christ must leave pleading, or his arguments must lose their strength.
-But as Ambrose said to Monica concerning Augustine, who remained in his natural condition, notwithstanding his good education, and his mother's
+But as Ambrose said to Monica concerning Augustine, who remained in his natural condition, notwithstanding his good education, and his mother's prayers,—

 « PreviousContinue »